xpack/web-jekyll/pages/intro.md

 - **source xPacks** are packages that install source files, generally libraries used by the project.
-- **binary xPacks** are packages that install standalone binary files, generally tools used during the build process, like toolchains, builders, etc; standalone means they are self-contained and do not depend on other shared libraries or tools.
+- **binary xPacks** are packages that install standalone executables/binary files, generally tools used during the build process, like toolchains, builders, etc; standalone means they are self-contained and do not depend on other shared libraries or tools.